Making Your First Post

 • Updated

-Between publishing your page and your big promotional launch, it’s a good idea to add a few public posts to your page so that potential patrons can get an idea of what to expect from you when they become your patron.
+Between publishing your page and your big promotional launch, it’s a good idea to add a few public posts to your page so that potential members can get an idea of what to expect from you when they become your member.

-When you’re considering what to write in your first post, try to step into your potential patron’s shoes for a minute here, and imagine what it would be like to land on this page.
+When you’re considering what to write in your first post, try to step into your potential member’s shoes for a minute here, and imagine what it would be like to land on this page.
 What would you want to know?
-What would make you, as a potential patron, stay and check things out?
+What would make you, as a potential member, stay and check things out?

-In these first few posts, it’s important to provide potential patrons a peek into your Patreon world — that way, when they see all the amazing content they’ll receive, your fans are more likely to make the jump and become your patron.
-Plus, you’ll be getting some practice with using the posting tool before you start getting patrons, so you’ll know how everything works in advance.
+In these first few posts, it’s important to provide potential members a peek into your Patreon world — that way, when they see all the amazing content they’ll receive, your fans are more likely to make the jump and become your member.
+Plus, you’ll be getting some practice with using the posting tool before you start getting members, so you’ll know how everything works in advance.

 Here are a couple ideas for your first public posts: